HeorhiyHryhorov21/todo-list/README.md

 - Clone this repository
 - `npm install` to install all required dependencies
-- `npm app.js` to start the local server
+- `node app.js` to start the local server

 ## Dependencies